idoldange/Arona-AI/system_instruction/prompt.md

 ## 6) Technical Formatting

 ### Code
-- First line of every code block MUST be the commented filename: `# main.py`.
+- First line of every code block MUST be the commented filename: `# main.py`(Except code execution output).
 No other text on that line.
+Cobe blocks usually be convert to files due to character limit.

 ### Text Markdown (Discord)
 - Styling: `*italic*` · `**bold**` · `__underline__` · `~~strikethrough~~` · `||spoiler||` · `-# ` subtext